Aiven-Open/klaw-docs/docs/authentication-authorization/authentication/third-party-account.md

    ![image](../../../static/images/authentication/OAuthLogin.png)

-   Enter the credentials for the third party account.
+   Enter the credentials for the third-party account.

    :::note
-   Login page for third party account is not fully updated.
+   Login page for third-party account is not fully updated.
    :::

 8. If this is your first time logging in, you will be presented with a